(914) 315-7033

 Fire Hazard, Insulation Damage & Parasites

-Chewed wiring is the primary concern.
+Chewed wiring.
+Fire from chewed wiring is the primary concern.
 Squirrels gnaw on electrical wires to keep their teeth trimmed.
 Exposed wiring in an attic surrounded by dry insulation is a textbook fire hazard.
 Insurance companies and fire investigators see this regularly.

+Damaged Insulation.
 Beyond wiring, squirrels compress and contaminate insulation with urine and droppings, reducing its R-value and creating odor problems.

-They also chew through PVC plumbing vents, wooden structural members, and HVAC ductwork.
+Health Concerns.
 Squirrels carry fleas, ticks, and mites.
 Flying squirrel colonies in particular can harbor large numbers of parasites that migrate into living spaces when the animals are removed.
+Squirrel waste can carry Leptospirosis and Salmonellosis.
 We recommend decontamination for heavy infestations.
 Learn more about our attic decontamination service.

 Seasonal Patterns

 Gray squirrels breed twice a year.
-The first litter arrives in late February or March.
-The second arrives in August or September.
+The first litter arrives in late February and April.
+The second arrives between July and September.
 Both periods produce a surge in attic invasions as females seek warm, protected spaces to nest.

 We check every job for babies.
 If a trapped female is nursing, we go back into the attic to locate and remove the litter by hand.
 Leaving baby squirrels behind is inhumane and creates a secondary problem when they die inside the structure.